What is a Battle Rifle?

 June 17, 2020

-When most people say battle rifles, they are talking about semi-automatic rifles that fire a full-powered cartridge like the 308, 7.62x54R, and even the newer 6.5 Creedmoor would qualify.
-These rifles can be select-fire, but its not a requirement.
+When most people say battle rifles, they are talking about the semi automatic rifle that fires a full-powered cartridge like the 308, 7.62x54R, and even the newer 6.5 Creedmoor would qualify.
+These rifles can be select-fire, but it’s not a requirement.
 As you’d expect, this includes guns like the AR-10, the FN FAL, the G3, the M14/M1A, and the most modern model on the market, the SCAR-H. These rifles define the contemporary battle rifle, even if most are not that modern.

-Except for the SCAR, we are looking at rifles designed in a world not too separated from World War 2.
-These rifles have long been replaced in military forces by the modern assault rifle, which is a lighter weight weapon that’s firing an intermediate cartridge.
+Except for the SCAR, we are looking at rifles designed in a world not too separated from World War II.
+These rifles have long been replaced in military forces by the modern assault rifle, which is a lighter-weight weapon that’s firing an intermediate cartridge.
 As the battle rifle was phased out of service, they remained here and there and in armories around the world.

-Guns like the G3 and FN FAL even found their way onto the battlefield with coalition forces, often in situations in which they didn’t have enough modern assault rifles, or saw the needed for a full-powered gun.
+Guns like the G3 and FN FAL even found their way onto the battlefield with coalition forces, often in situations in which they didn’t have enough modern assault weapons, or saw the need for a full-powered gun.

 As the war progressed, we saw more modern battle rifles make their premier.
 SCAR H is an example of a modern battle rifle.
 Guns like the M110 qualify, but the intent is to be a sniper’s weapon more than a battle rifle.